 (for veterinary information only)

 In the search for seizure control in pets, phenobarbital and potassium bromide are the dominant medications.
-Unfortunately, these medications are not always appropriate for a given pet.
+Unfortunately, there are pets for whom neither drug is appropriate.
 Phenobarbital, for example, requires extensive metabolism in the liver, can actually cause liver damage, and is associated with numerous drug interactions.
 Potassium bromide has been associated with pancreatitis and cannot be used in cats because it can induce inflammatory lung disease in this species.

 As advances are made in seizure control in humans, medications eventually spill down into veterinary use and levetiracetam is a good example.
 Levetiracetam has been very effective in human seizure control and has the added benefit of not being broken down by the body.
 (It is removed unchanged by the kidneys and thus does not pose a problem for patients with pre-existing liver diseases.)
 With the introduction of generics, levetiracetam became affordable for most pet owners.